trelau/AFEM/docs/source/oml.rst

 OML
 ===
-The ``oml`` package provides a minimal set of entities and tools intended to make defining structural components easier and more efficient.
+The ``afem.oml`` package provides a minimal set of entities and tools intended to make defining structural components easier and more efficient.
 Many of the tools used to create parts require a solid defining the common material of the part given its basis shape.
 Some tools are more automated and parametric and therefore need more information, like a reference surface or curve.
 The